btcpayserver/btcpayserver-docker/README.md

 * [opt-txindex](docker-compose-generator/docker-fragments/opt-txindex.yml), to enable txindex=1 in bitcoin.conf if you require txindexing for Bisq, DOJO, Esplora, etc.
 * [opt-unsafe-expose](docker-compose-generator/docker-fragments/opt-unsafe-expose.yml), to unsafely expose bitcoind P2P port 8333 if you require P2P for Bisq, DOJO, Esplora, etc. WARNING: ONLY USE ON TRUSTED LAN OR WITH FIREWALL RULES WHITELISTING SPECIFIC HOSTS
 * [opt-add-tor-relay](docker-compose-generator/docker-fragments/opt-add-tor-relay.yml), for a non-exit tor relay.
 Make sure to have ports 9001 and 9030 accessible externally.
 [Please read the legal implications of running a tor relay](https://www.eff.org/torchallenge/faq.html) and [what resources are used to operate the relay](https://trac.torproject.org/projects/tor/wiki/TorRelayGuide#RelayRequirements).
+* [opt-add-electrumx](docker-compose-generator/docker-fragments/opt-add-electrumx.yml), to integrate a full ElectrumX server with BTCPay, using the BTCPay server's full node for complete privacy when using your own Electrum wallet, and open port 50002 to the internet on your router etc, to be part of the ElectrumX network, helping other Electrum wallet users to get connected.

 You can also create your own [custom fragments](#how-can-i-customize-the-generated-docker-compose-file).